dallas-hall/learning-forgerock/forgerock-training-notes.md

 * An easy authentication journey for users, because they may need to reauthenticate later after the initial authentication.
 * The ability to use multiple devices (e.g. mobile or laptop) for accessing the protected services.
 * Various levels of authentication from simple username and password all the way up to multiple layers of authentication.
-* The optional ability to leverage a user's existing third party authenticaion mechanisms (e.g. social media like Google and Facebook or in house **Active Diretory (AD)**) so the user doesn't need another account.
+* The optional ability to leverage a user's existing third party authenticaion mechanisms (e.g. social media like Google and Facebook or in house **Active Diretory (AD)** so the user doesn't need another account.
 * Giving context-aware **Single Sign On (SSO)** access.
 Some examples are:
   * The user's typicaly location.
   * The user's typical login times.
   * The user's typical device.
 * Respecting user privacy and data.
 * Using Zero Trust security model.
-* Highly scalable and highly availability.
+* Highly scalable and **high availability (HA)**.
-  * If your authentication service is done then all other downstream services are down.
+  * If your authentication service is down then all other downstream services are down.
 This is one of the most critical pieces in your service architecture.

 ![images/am-overview.png](images/am-overview.png)

-ForgeRock AM can talk to external systems via the user's browser via OAuth2, **OpenID Connect (OIDC)**, or SAML2 to utilise a user's existing third party authenticaion mechanisms like their social media account.
+ForgeRock AM can talk to external systems via the user's browser via **Open Authorization 2.0 (OAuth2)**, **OpenID Connect (OIDC)**, or **Security Assertion Markup Language 2.0 (SAML2)** to utilise a user's existing third party authenticaion mechanisms like their social media account.

 ![images/protecting-apps-with-am.png](images/protecting-apps-with-am.png)

 ForgeRock AM can use the following for authentication:
-* Identity Gateway can be a reverse proxy handling authentication between the user and the requested resource.
+* **ForgeRock Identity Gateway (IG)** can be a reverse proxy handling authentication between the user and the requested resource.
   * This can be used to replace a legacy application's authentication method.
 * Java agents for Java apps.
 * Web agents for websites.
-* Identity Edge Controller for IoT devices.
+* Identity Edge Controller for **Internet of Things (IoT)** devices.
-* Various SDKs can be leveraged to provide authentication (e.g. Android or IOS SDKs for mobile devices or JavaScript SDK for a JavaScript webapp running in the browser)
+* Various **software development kits (SDKs)** can be leveraged to provide authentication.
+E.g. Android or IOS SDKs for mobile devices or JavaScript SDK for a JavaScript webapp running in the browser.

 ![images/integrating-apps-with-am.png](images/integrating-apps-with-am.png)